cutsort/cmoor_website_template/README.md

 1. Change the `description`.
 "About *Your Name*" is a good choice.
 You can also update the date, though this is not important.
 1. Replace the content of the page (below the row of plus signs) with some information about yourself.
 You can use markdown to add formatting, such as bold or italic text, links, and lists.
 This [commonmark tutorial](https://commonmark.org/help/tutorial/) provides a walkthrough of how to use markdown if you need it.
 1. Save your changes by scrolling down to the "**Commit changes**" box.
 Enter a brief description of the change, then click "Commit changes".
 1. View your website and look at the About page to see if it looks the way you want.
 Remember that it may take a minute to update.
-If the links haven’t changed, try [clearing your browser cache](https://github.com/C-MOOR/cmoor_website_template/blob/main/README.md#clear-browser-cache) and then refreshing the page.
+If it hasn't changed, try [clearing your browser cache](https://github.com/C-MOOR/cmoor_website_template/blob/main/README.md#clear-browser-cache) and then refreshing the page.

 ### Update Language Options